kubernetes/enhancements/keps/sig-node/5823-pod-level-checkpoint-restore/README.md

       validates the
-      `restoreFrom` Pod-spec field, and runs the `PodRestoreAuthorization` admission plugin (the `restore`-verb authorization, the injected node-affinity constraint pinning the Pod to the checkpoint's node, and the
+      `restoreFrom` Pod-spec field, and runs the `PodRestoreAuthorization` admission plugin (the `restore`-verb authorization, the injected node-affinity constraint pinning the Pod to the checkpoint's node, the
-      authoritative pod-template equality check).
+      authoritative pod-template equality check, and rejecting Pod updates during checkpoint and restore).
     - `kube-controller-manager` - runs the in-tree pod-snapshot-controller that reconciles `PodCheckpoint` lifecycle (finalizers and garbage collection); it is not on the checkpoint execution path.